hoonkun/DungeonsEditor/README.en.md

       Resetting an enchantment's level to 0 returns the slot to 'not yet active slot' (with three effects visible in one large slot).
 Use this method if you want to modify another effect that was in the slot without deleting an effect that is already active.
 - Power
   Modify by typing a value directly into the input box with labeled 'POWER'.
-  However, each keystroke is validated and will be replaced with a typable real number, so it can be difficult to type the desired value directly(just copy-paste it).
 - Type
   To change a specific item to a different one, press "Replace" in the right of power edit field.
   You can only change within the same item category (Melee, Armor, Ranged, Relic).